slowernews/wisdom-tldr/README.md

 Always be doing something creative.
 Without new experiences, your soul rots.

-> *'The secret to creativity is knowing how to hide your sources.' -- Albert Einstein*

 > *'The new is the forgotten because everything has already happened.' -- Arturo Pérez Reverte*

+> *'We don’t have an «imagination» we have a memory.
+You cannot «imagine» anything you haven’t seen or heard in your life time.'*

 > *'Those who do not want to imitate anything, produce nothing.' -- Salvador Dali*

+> *'The secret to creativity is knowing how to hide your sources.' -- Albert Einstein*

 > *'Good artists copy; great artists steal.' -- Steve Jobs & others*